-Hybrid-electric vehicles can also be configured to provide additional auxiliary power for electronic devices and power tools.
-Some of the technologies that hybrid vehicles use to achieve their objectives are:
+Hybrid-electric vehicles (HEV) are powered by an internal combustion engine (using conventional or alternative fuel) and an electric motor that uses energy stored in a battery.
+HEVs do not need to be plugged in.
+HEVs can also be configured to provide additional auxiliary power for electronic devices and power tools.
+Some of the technologies HEVs use are:

 The electric motor applies resistance to the drive train causing the wheels to slow down.
 In return, the energy from the wheels turns the motor, which functions as a generator, converting energy normally wasted during coasting and braking into electricity, which is stored in a battery until needed by the electric motor.